edgedb/edgedb/docs/ai/javascript.rst

 ============

-.. js:class:: GelAI
+.. js:class:: RAGClient

-    Instances of ``GelAI`` offer methods for client configuration and utilizing RAG.
+    Instances of ``RAGClient`` offer methods for client configuration and utilizing RAG.

     :ivar client:
         An instance of |Gel| client.

-.. js:method:: withConfig(options: Partial<AIOptions>): GelAI
+.. js:method:: withConfig(options: Partial<RAGOptions>): RAGClient

-    Returns a new ``GelAI`` instance with updated configuration options.
+    Returns a new ``RAGClient`` instance with updated configuration options.

     :param string options.model:
         Required.
 Specifies the AI model to use.
 This could be a version of GPT